Discovering SNMP devices

 Discovery using SNMP is supported for hosts, only if an SNMP credential is available for the IP address of the host.
 For a complete list, see the Discovery Platforms page.
 However, SNMP provides only basic host information, running processes, network connections, and installed packages.
 It does not support interrogating files, HBAs, or running OS commands.
 If a host is discovered using SNMP, Reasoning always checks to see whether a login credential is available for that host, because discovered data is richer when a login is achieved.
 If a login credential is found and used successfully, the host node created using SNMP discovery is updated.
 In rare cases, duplicate nodes could be created when the host is subsequently discovered using a login credential (which can happen, for example, when the IP configuration changes).Granting SNMP v3 permissions

 When SNMP v3 is used to discover a device that uses different security contexts for different instances of a MIB (in the same way that community string indexing is used for v1 or v2), the SNMP v3 user might not have access to the different security contexts.

 If a device is discovered where access to different contexts is required but access has not been granted to the user, discovery gathers less information.
 In this case, a ScriptFailure node is associated with the DeviceInfo for the DiscoveryAccess, with a message of the type

 Failed to access vlan-1 (AuthorizationError), where

 vlan-1 is the name of the security context that discovery attempted to access.

-To ensure discovery has full access, the user should be granted access to all of the contexts on the network device.
+To ensure that discovery has full access, grant users access to all of the contexts on the network device.
 For example, to grant access to all contexts to the group

-privgroup on a Cisco device with a recent version of IOS, you can use this configuration command:
+privgroup on a Cisco device with a recent version of Cisco IOS, you can use the following configuration command: